AD-Archer/the-anime-stock-market/README.md

    This will populate your database with initial users, stocks, and sample data.

+   **Safety note:** Seeding is blocked in production by default.
+To intentionally run the seeder in production set `CONFIRM_PROD_SEED=true` in your environment and re-run the command.
+By default the seeder will also skip creating users in production unless `ALLOW_SEED_USERS_IN_PROD=true` is set.
+In addition, in production the seeder only allows stocks that include a verified Anilist reference (`anilistId` or `source='anilist'`); to override this check set `ALLOW_UNVERIFIED_STOCKS=true`.
+These guards help prevent accidentally adding unverified anime or test users to a live database.

 ### Environment Variables

 Make sure your `.env.local` file contains: